Black-Chamber/BlackChamberEmailMonitor/README.md

 ## Overview
-Black Chamber is tool designed to help IT teams detect unauthorized SaaS usage within an organization's.
-It current function is to provide a lackluster but free method detecting Shadow IT in organizations where networking monitoring is not enough (BYOD).
+Black Chamber is a tool designed to help IT teams detect unauthorized SaaS usage within an organization.
+Its current function is to provide a lackluster but free method detecting Shadow IT when agent based and networking monitoring is not enough (BYOD).

-Black Chamber uses community managed detection rules (regex) in order to log the detected message id, recipent and suspected service.
+Black Chamber uses community driven detection rules (basic regex) in order to log the detected message id, recipent and suspected SaaS service.

 ## Contributing
 Please use the development branch

-This tool isnt much, but it has the potential help many organizations manage risks with no additional costs.
-While selecting the methodology of interfacing with M365 MessageTrace was selected becuase it was available to all organizations regardless of license (vs EDiscovery Components)
+This tool isnt much, but it has the potential help many organizations manage risk with no additional costs.
+While selecting the methodology of detection, M365 MessageTrace was selected becuase it was available to all organizations regardless of license (vs EDiscovery Components)

 **Anyone can help this project immensely by identifying risky SaaS technologies and creating regex detection rules under Services**